Victoria Lauría: Character creation

 Initially, Victoria Lauría was meant to be played by Julieta Ortega.
 However, Ortega was reassigned to the role of Verónica Diorio after Verónica Lozano turned down that role.
 Nancy Dupláa, the lead actress of the telenovela, proposed the actress Paola Barrientos for the character.
 She was advised by a friend, fellow actress Andrea Pietra, who had seen Barrientos at the theater play Estado de Ira (State of anger).
 Paola Barrientos became famous with her work as the character.

 Paola Barrientos commented that she proposed her own ideas and input for the design of the character, expanding the initial draft.
 She included her own views about psychology, and the verbiage of the character.

 Awards

 Paola Barrientos won the 2012 Tato Award as supporting actress in daily fiction, and the 2012 Martín Fierro Award as secondary actress in daily fiction, for her work in the program.
-She received her Martín Fierro Award right after the one of the investigative journalist Jorge Lanata, who sarcastically thanked president Cristina Fernández de Kirchner and other members of her cabinet for it (Lanata is a vocal critic of them, and headed several controversial investigations about them).
+She received her Martín Fierro Award right after that of the investigative journalist Jorge Lanata, who sarcastically thanked president Cristina Fernández de Kirchner and other members of her cabinet for it (Lanata is a vocal critic of them, and headed several controversial investigations about them).
 Barrientos simply said that she also thanked the people named by Lanata.
 As her comment was misunderstood as a support to Lanata, she clarified that she did not agree with him.